Joker282855/blogger-tech/README.md

 # Future Screenshot:
 <img src="./images/2021-10-05" alt="Screenshot" />

-# Future Link to Video Walkthrough:
+# Future Link to Application
-<a href="https://watch.screencastify.com/v/aGThmDbWwQakZN2YgQdY">Link to Application</a>
+<a href="https://immense-lake-76806.herokuapp.com/">Link to Application</a>

 # Contributors:
 Made with love by Josh Jackson